Strobesstrobes

 Threat-led penetration testing (TLPT) is a regulated form of red teaming that uses real cyber threat intelligence to shape the scenario, so the simulated attack mirrors the actors most likely to target your organization.
 Instead of a generic adversary, a threat-intelligence provider profiles relevant groups, and the red team emulates their specific TTPs against live production systems.

-The best-known frameworks are TIBER-EU (the European Central Bank's model, now reinforced by DORA for financial entities), the Bank of England's CBEST, and similar programs in other jurisdictions.
-They share a structure: a threat-intelligence phase, a red team phase against production, and a closely controlled white team coordinating both sides.
-These engagements are tightly governed precisely because they hit real systems, and they are usually reserved for systemically important institutions.
+The best-known frameworks are TIBER-EU (the European Central Bank's model, now reinforced by DORA for EU financial entities), the Bank of England's CBEST, and similar programs elsewhere.
+They share a structure: a threat-intelligence phase, a red team phase against production, and a tightly controlled white team coordinating both sides.
+These engagements are heavily governed precisely because they hit real systems, and they are usually reserved for systemically important institutions.
+In our experience the threat-intel phase is also where many programs first learn their actual perimeter is larger than their asset inventory said.

-Why does a red team assessment matter for defenders?
+Why a red team assessment matters for defenders

 A red team assessment matters because it tests the one thing a vulnerability list cannot: whether your defenders would actually catch and stop an intrusion in progress.
 You can patch every CVE a pentest finds and still lose to an attacker who phishes a credential, lands a foothold, and moves laterally for weeks because nobody was watching the right telemetry.

-The lasting value is in the debrief.
-A good red team hands the blue team a timeline of every action mapped to MITRE ATT&CK, showing exactly which techniques were detected, which were missed, and which alerts fired but were ignored.
-That feeds directly into detection engineering and is the foundation of purple teaming, where red and blue collaborate to close the gaps.
-Done continuously rather than once a year, that loop is where agentic pentesting starts to change the economics of offensive testing.
+The lasting value is the debrief and the blue-team uplift that follows.
+A good red team hands defenders a timeline of every action mapped to MITRE ATT&CK, showing which techniques were detected, which were missed, and which alerts fired but were ignored.
+That feeds detection engineering directly: a Sigma-style rule for the BloodHound LDAP storm, an alert on service-account logons from unusual hosts, an LSASS-access detection for credential dumping, tighter segmentation around the finance zone.
+This is the foundation of purple teaming, where red and blue close each gap on the spot rather than waiting weeks for a report.
+Run continuously rather than once a year, that loop is where agentic pentesting changes the economics, keeping detections honest between set-piece exercises.

 Frequently asked questions